AnkitPal92/Kaggle-Courses/Intro_to_Programming/02_Function.md

 ### Body
 The function body specifies the work that function does.

 + Every line of code in the body of the function must be indented with exactly four spaces.
-This can be done by hitting the 'Tab' button four times or pushing the space bar four times.
+This can be done by hitting the 'Tab' button once or pushing the space bar four times.
 + The function runs all the indented line of codes top to bottom by taking arguments as input.
 It stores the value after calculation in the output variable, i.e., '**output_var**'.
 + The last line of the code is called the '**return statement**' which returns the value stored in the output variable.

+This above code cell only defines a function, but does not run it unless it is called.
+The 'calling of function' is described below.

+## Hoew to call(or run) a function?